johananh/Pump-Alert/README.md

 After connecting to the network, if all goes well, you will get a telegram message with the device ip.
 - **Access the Web Interface**: Connect to the pump's web interface provided by the ESP01, use the ip from that restart message, or by going to pump.local.
 - **Set Maximum Run Time and Downtime**: Specify the maximum allowed run time and downtime for the pump.
 - **Configure Daily Operational Check**: Set the time for the "Daily Ok" message.
-Set this to 00:00 will disablr this dayly message.
+Set this to 00:00 will disable this daily message.
 - **Train Mode**: If "Train Mode" is enabled, a message will be sent each time the pump turns on or off, indicating the duration the pump was in the last state.
 - **Display Time Metrics**: The interface displays the maximum on-time and off-time since the last power up.